-If you have really long course names, it can cause an issue when they are displayed in the LearnDash breadcrumbs, especially in focus mode.
+If you have really long course names, it can cause an issue when they are displayed in the LearnDash breadcrumbs, especially within Focus Mode.
 And since you can get back to the course page by clicking on the course title in the sidebar navigation, you might want to remove the course name from the breadcrumbs.
 This article will show you how to do that with CSS.

 Have you ever wanted your answers displayed inline (next to each other) instead of stacked?
 How about using an actual blank line for fill-in-the-blank questions?